JohnLCaron/rlauxe-viewer/README.md

 In this example, our estimate was 667 samples, but only 556 were needed.

 If you right click on the Audit Result line, and choose **Show Audit Details**, the detail window reruns the audit and shows the actual audit sample values, betting value, pvalue, mvr and cvr.
-The fields are
+The fields are:

   * j  : sample number
   * xj : assort value